gbmhunter/AltiumScriptCentral/README.rst

 Filename                                    Description
 ========================================    ==================================================================
 Config.vbs                                  Contains configuration settings.
+Main.dfm                                    Form information for the main script (this is linked with Main.vbs).
 Main.vbs                                    This is the main script which when run will load up a form that can run all of the other scripts.
 ========================================    ==================================================================